MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-rbac.md

 # Quickstart: Connect without keys

-Configure Azure AI Search to use Microsoft Entra ID authentication and roles, including steps for connecting from your local system, running Jupyter notebooks, or using a REST client.
+Configure Azure AI Search to use Microsoft Entra ID authentication and roles.
+Connect from your local system, running Jupyter notebooks, or using a REST client.

-If you step through other quickstarts that connect using API keys, these steps show you how to switch to identity-based authentication and avoid hard-coded API keys in your example code.
+If you stepped through other quickstarts that connect using API keys, this quickstart shows you how to switch to identity-based authentication so that you can avoid hard-coded API keys in your example code.

 ## Prerequisites